admiralorbiter/Signpost/vr_project_ideas.md

 ## 🎯 Quick Win Projects (Start Here)

-### **Quote Cloud Navigator**
-Float through 3D space filled with quotes from your writing.
-Each quote is a clickable portal to the full article.
-Simple but visually striking.

 ### **The Attention Economy Stock Exchange**
 A trading floor where attention is the commodity.
 Watch your focus get bought and sold by different platforms and apps.
 Commentary on digital addiction.

 ### **Procrastination Physics Lab**
 Tasks have literal weight and momentum.
 Experience how starting is the hardest part through physics simulation.
 Motivational and scientifically grounded.

-### **The Urgency Amplifier**
-Adjust sliders to see how different levels of urgency affect decision quality and stress.
-Find the optimal zone between complacency and panic.

 ### **Library of Unfinished Projects**
 A vast library where every shelf represents a project you started but didn't finish.
 Reflect on the psychology of completion and creative persistence.